Chalermdej-l/Final_Project_FredETE/README.md

 make deployment-create
 ```

-This command will deploy the sciprt to run DBT to tranform our database with a schedule to run monthly
+This command will deploy the sciprt to run DBT to tranform our database with a schedule to run monthly.
 As the data only updated by month.

 ```
 make deployment-dbtprod